What is Collagen?

 In your search for the perfect collagen supplement, you might also find yourself wondering what all the variations mean.
 Some say ‘hydrolyzed,’ others are labeled as ‘peptides,’ and some just mention ‘collagen’ somewhere on the front of the package.

-It’s important to understand the differences, and similarities, among these labels:
+It’s important to understand the differences, and similarities, among these labels and the collagen health benefits associated with each:

 In its pure form, collagen is a very large and heavy molecule.
 That makes it difficult for the body to break down.
 In short, we’re unable to fully absorb the nutrients that are readily available.
 Collagen, in this form, can be found in meats, connective tissues, bones, etc.